runwayml/learn/docs/tutorials/tutorial_colorizing_video.md

-# Tutorial: Colorizing a black and white video
+# Tutorial: Colorizing Black & White Video's

 In this tutorial, we will colorize frames of a black and white video using the [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) model by Zhang et al. This model uses a deep neural network to generate a colorized version of a greyscale image.

 ### Requirements

-- Runway Beta
+- Runway App
-- Docker (If you don't have Docker installed, please follow the installation instructions [here](/installation?id=download-docker).)
+- Docker (If you don't have Docker installed, please follow the installation instructions [here](/getting-started/docker).)
 - A grayscale MP4 video

 ### Step 1